adobe/log-parser/README.md

 <!-- TOC -->

 ## Installation
-For now we are using this library with maven, in later iteration we will publish other build system examples:
+For now, we are using this library with maven, in later iteration we will publish other build system examples:

 ### Maven
 The following dependency needs to be added to your pom file: